corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 Built for Stellaris version 3.1.\* "Lem."
 Not compatible with achievements.

 Because the extra Roboticist job is added via a planetary modifier, that means it was **not** necessary to overwrite planet classes - opening up compatibility with many other mods that do make planet class changes.
-However, the built-in Machine World starting deposit (Malfunctioning Replicator Bay, `d_resource_consolidation_1`) was overridden to block the Roboticist job granted by the custom modifier.
+However, the built-in Machine World starting deposit `d_resource_consolidation_1` (Malfunctioning Replicator Bay) was overwritten to block the Roboticist job granted by the custom modifier.

-This mod overwrites the `col_mac_factory` (Machine World Factory) colony designation in order to account for the 3rd tier factory building.
-The 3.1.1 "Lem" update addressed the designation being unavailable for regular empires and fixed the designation-based Metallurgi<->Artisan job shift, which means this mod no longer needs to overwrite the entire base-game urban ditricts file.
+This mod does need to overwrite the `common/districts/00_urban_districts.txt` file in order to properly shift jobs to and from Metallurgists and Artisans based on Machine World colony designations, and overwrites the `col_mac_factory` (Machine World Factory) colony designation in order to account for the 3rd-tier factory building.

+What this means to you is that this mod is not compatible with other mods that alter urban districts, including a few of my other mods.
+If you would like to use my conflicting mods as a package, please use [Subtle Polish](https://steamcommunity.com/sharedfiles/filedetails/?id=2522974089) instead of the individual mods.

 ### Recommended Companion Mods